knative/docs/docs/admin/install/eventing/install-eventing-with-yaml.md

         <!-- TODO(https://github.com/knative/docs/issues/2153): Add more Channels here -->

-### Setting a default channel
+### Setting a default Channel

-If you are using different channel implementations, like the KafkaChannel, or you want a specific configuration of the InMemoryChannel to be the default configuration, you can change the default behavior by updating the `default-ch-webhook` ConfigMap.
+If you are using different channel implementations, such as KafkaChannel, or you want a specific configuration of the InMemoryChannel to be the default configuration, you can change the default behavior by updating the `default-ch-webhook` ConfigMap.

 ```yaml
 apiVersion: v1